Shirosakirukia/learngit/readme.txt

 Git is a great software.
-And it's in good use.
+And it's in wonderful uses.
+For everyone.